matthewjburton/comfort-airlines/documents/test-plan.md

 ##### documents/tests/module/inputs

-If a module need external input, a sub directory named _/inputs_ can be used to contain a set of input files, each file containing one test.
+If a module needs external input, a sub directory named _/inputs_ can be used to contain a set of input files, each file containing one test.

 When applicable, test sets should include all of the following: